bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 --------------

-The `Weiner process <https://en.wikipedia.org/wiki/Wiener_process>`__ (also known as the Brownian motion) is one of the most widely studied continuous time stochastic processes.
+The `Weiner process <https://en.wikipedia.org/wiki/Wiener_process>`__ (also known as Brownian motion) is one of the most widely studied continuous time stochastic processes.
 It occurs frequently in many different domains such as applied math, quantitative finance, and physics.
 As alluded to previously, it has many "corner case" properties that do not allow simple manipulation, and